SarahWeb-info/greenFood/README.md

 - This is a React Sample Code Website .
 - This webpage is made by Sarah Web .
 All rights reserved .
-- Its is make for revision of React.
+- It is make for my React revision .
-- Any data used in this website is not authentic
-- I have made some helper components for my further work , Carousel , Slider , navbar , upBtn , footer , grid .
+- I have made some helper components for my further work , Carousel , Slider , navbar , upBtn , footer , grid ,dialogs